-Realizing the value and name awareness of ‘teak’, entrepreneurs in South and Central America (as well as Myanmar now…) are growing teak on plantations.
+Realizing the value and name awareness of ‘teak’, entrepreneurs in South and Central America (as well as Southeast Asia) are growing teak on plantations.
 While this seems like good news and a sure way to drive down the cost of marine teak, it’s not.
-Plantation grown teak is unsuitable for exterior surfaces on yachts and boats.
+Plantation-grown teak is unsuitable for exterior surfaces on yachts and boats.

 Conversely, in the historic managed teak forest model, a limited number of mature trees are selected for harvest each year.
 The canopy of these forests slows the growth of the trees.
 This tightens the growth rings and minimizes the softwood.
 This is the only teak quality that is suitable for marine applications – one more reason why it is so expensive.

-Myanmar – The Only Source for Marine Decking
+Southeast Asian Teak – The Best Source for Marine Decking

-To date, Myanmar is the source for marine quality teak because the forests of Myanmar have the perfect soil and environment for growing teak.
+To date, Southeast Asia is an excellent source for marine quality teak because the forests of have the perfect soil and environment for growing teak.
 Further, the costs and time to create a managed forest elsewhere are substantial.
-Since Myanmar (Burma) is the singular, limited source, their political strife affects teak availability.

 Teakdecking Systems’ Strict Quality Criteria

-Now, the market is stable again.
-Myanmar exports only a fraction of the teak that was once exported.
-Teak must have documents reflecting a ‘chain of custody’ back to its point of harvest to be considered legally sourced today.
+Now, the Southeast Asian teak market is stable (but always subject to change).
+To be considered legally sourced, teak must have documents reflecting a ‘chain of custody’ back to its point of harvest.

 As the game and rules change, Teakdecking Systems remains steady and protects customers by only selling legally-sourced and documented teak.

 Tight specifications for a quality teak deck further limit the supply and make teak expensive.
 For superyacht quality, Teakdecking Systems requires that the grain in the teak planks should run within 45°± of vertical when looking at the end of the plank.
-This grain orientation (called vertical grain or quarter sawn) is stronger, lasts longer in the weather, and is less likely to splinter than the alternative horizontal grain (called face or flat grain).
+This grain orientation (called vertical grain or quarter sawn) is stronger, lasts longer in the weather.
+Further, it is less likely to splinter than the alternative horizontal grain (called face or flat grain).
 Visually, the vertical grain wood surface shows closely spaced parallel grain lines, as seen in veneered furniture.
-The flat or face grain teak is best used for interior floors because it has more interesting grain patterns and is protected from the environment by a finish.
+Use flat or face grain teak for interior floors because its grain pattern is more interesting, and the finish protects it from the environment.

-Burmese yacht teak is a high-quality boat building material that adds luxury and style to a vessel when artistically laid out and correctly installed.
+Yacht teak is a high-quality boat building material that adds luxury and style to a vessel when artistically laid out and correctly installed.
 Its cost is due to its unique qualities among woods, single remote source, limited quantities, and government control to protect the resource.
 This is why a quality teak deck is expensive.
-Further, teak must be properly maintained to conserve it.
-Only skilled marine carpenters should work on it or there is increased potential for damage.
+Further, to conserve teak, properly maintain it.
+To decrease the potential for damage, only allow skilled marine carpenters to work on it.

 Teak is Superior for Marine Decking